-I will eventually finish my books, but I will finish them in the context of my life.
+I will eventually finish my books, but I will finish them within the context of my life.

 Books in Various Stages of Completion

-The Baby In My Dream Was Me: Following The Clues Of My Life & Finding My Mother’s Attempts to Kill Me
+The Baby In My Dream Was Me: Following The Clues Of My Life & Finding My Mother’s Attempts to Murder Me